timramseyjr/laratrust/docs/configuration/seeder.rst

        ]
     ];

-Since the Levels trait allows you to see if the level are less than, greater than, or between you can level in ascending or descending order.
+Since the Levels trait allows you to see if the level are less than, greater than, or between, you can level in ascending or descending order.

+There are two additional configuration values in the laratrust config file:

+    ``level_sort`` - Used to determine which way to sort level(should be 'desc' is Highest level starts at 1 or 'asc' if you have done the opposite with your leveling)
+    ``level_default_value`` - Default value of level column on roles table